trujilml/employee-tracker/README.md

 WHEN I choose to add a role
 THEN I am prompted to enter the name, salary, and department for the role and that role is added to the database WHEN I choose to add an employee
-THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database
+THEN I am prompted to enter the employee’s first name, last name, role, and manager-, and that employee is added to the database
 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role